tylermaginnis/Research_LinearFitSearch/README.md

 ### Linear Fit Search

-Linear Fit Search is a simple search algorithm that iterates through the list of values to find the target value.
-It starts from the beginning of the list and checks each element one by one until it finds the target value or reaches the end of the list.
-This algorithm is efficient for small datasets because it has a linear time complexity of O(n), where n is the number of elements in the list.
-However, it can be slow for larger datasets because it may need to check many elements before finding the target value.
+Linear Fit Search is an algorithm that attempts to find the target value by leveraging a linear fit equation.
+It starts by calculating the initial slope (m) and intercept (b) based on the minimum and maximum values in the list.
+The algorithm then iteratively refines the search range by updating the slope and intercept, and calculating a guess index using the linear fit equation.
+This process continues until the target value is found or the search range is exhausted.
+Linear Fit Search is efficient for datasets where the values are approximately linear, but its performance may vary for other types of distributions.
+For more details, refer to the implementation in [main.rs](src/main.rs).

 ### Binary Search